krptn/krypton/CONTRIBUTING.md

 *Note:* currently only 64-bit environments have been tested.

-After cloning the repo, please build and install openssl3.
-Please install openssl in the /kr-openssl-install and place configs in /kr-openssl-config directory (where /kr-openssl-install and /kr-openssl-config is in the root folder of this repo).
-Hence, when using perl Configure please pass --prefix=DIR (replace dir with your /kr-openssl-install directory), --openssldir=DIR (replace DIR with your /kr-openssl-config directory) and enable-fips option.
-To create debug binaries, you need to pass the --debug option also.
+After cloning the repo, please build and install openssl3:

+- Install openssl in the kr-openssl-install/ and place configurations in kr-openssl-config/ directories.
+  - Therefore, in the configure script, you need `--prefix` and `--openssldir` set.
+- As Krypton uses FIPS, please set `enable-fips` also.

 For example (Windows example):